MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 # Microsoft Information Protection (MIP) SDK setup and configuration

 The Quickstart and Tutorial articles are centered around building applications that use the MIP SDK libraries and APIs.
-This article shows you how to set up and configure your Office 365 subscription and client workstation, in preparation for using the SDK.
+This article shows you how to set up and configure your Microsoft 365 subscription and client workstation, in preparation for using the SDK.

 ## Prerequisites